aquality-automation/aquality-tracking-integrations-java/README.md

 ## How to use

-1. Add [aqualityTracking.json](./aquality-tracking-integrations-core/src/main/resources/aqualityTracking.json) file to `src/test/resources` with corresponding values.
+1. Add [aqualityTracking.json](./aquality-tracking-integrations-core/src/main/resources/aqualityTracking.json) file with corresponding values to `src/test/resources`.
 2. Define dependencies according to the selected test framework (see below).
 3. Run tests with the following parameters: